wikknes/DNA_QAnalysis_QSR/README.md

 Execute the script in your Python environment.

 Input Genome Sequences:
-When prompted, manually input the first and second genome sequences to compare.
+When prompted, manually input the first and second genome sequences to compare(8 nucleotides).

 View the Output:
 The program will compute and display the similarity score between the two sequences.